 Still Have Questions About CBD Dosing?

-Questions about the CBD dosage calculator and the process for finding the optimal CBD dosage are very common, especially from new users.
 Our CBD Oil Users Group on Facebook is an online community where you can ask questions and share experiences with others.